cycedmund/football-soccores/README.md

   - **Key Learnings**: Learnt the importance of prioritising core functionalities first before developing the UI layouts.

-- **Styling with Tailwind CSS**: While using Tailwind CSS can be an effective way to style components, I find that the HTML codes appear cluttered due to the extensive use of classnames.
+- **Styling with Tailwind CSS**: While using Tailwind CSS can be an effective way to style components, I find that it can make the HTML code look cluttered due to the extensive use of classnames.
 I find it challenging to read and navigate through the codes.
   - **Key Learnings**: Learnt about the limitations of Tailwind CSS.

 ## References